takeshioto/RLH-ACCU-rota-CSV-creation/README.md

 Note it doesn't add AL as anything
 Feel free to edit the script to your liking

-If theres a problem with the dates it's probably Excel displaying the format in a UK local format DD-MM-YYY while the underlying data is in the universal YYY-MM-DD
+If theres a problem with the dates it's probably Excel displaying the format in a UK local format DD-MM-YYY while the underlying data is in the universal YYYY-MM-DD